g0t4/usaspending/README.md

 # FYI using --clean alone throws errors if objects don't exist
 #   EITHER dont use clean or use it with: `--clean --if-exists`
 #   i.e. drop/createdb is fine alone
+# FYI if you use --clean --if-exists => still get failuree on dependencies between objects
+#   I don't know if the errors mean it tries a diff order as a result or just leaves object!
+#   so use dropdb for now

 # verify it worked:
 psql -U postgres